 |Logical value indicating whether to show plots.
 If |

 |Logical value indicating whether to save results when |

-Display to the command line.
+Display at the command line:

 For details, see the

 |Logical value indicating whether to run Bayesian optimization in parallel, which requires Parallel Computing Toolbox™.
 Due to the nonreproducibility of parallel timing, parallel Bayesian optimization does not necessarily yield reproducible results.
 For details, see Parallel Bayesian Optimization.|

 Logical value indicating whether to repartition the cross-validation at every